 Corrected (L827) Line 715: suggest adding “red” box since there’s also a black box outlining the inset

-We see no need to introduce unnecessary entities, since the description of the box is given in the subscript section of Figure 1 A.
+The description of the box is given in the subscript section of Figure 1 A.

 Figure 1: I’d suggest stating that white is ocean and grey is land.
 The anchors and asterisk labeling is confusing.
 As written it sounds like there are two separate ports identified, one by an anchor and one by an asterisk.
 I think the wording just needs to be adjusted to something like “Anchors with names mark ports.
 Asterisks identify whether the port is currently abandoned.”
 I’d suggest changing the color of the arrows in (c) since the yellow matches the legend.
 Can you also add numbers within the arrows to match to numbers in Table S1?
 Please add units for the metrics fetch and salinity.

-We've modified the Figure following your instructions.
-We believe that numbering the river mouths in the figure would make the figure too complex and make it difficult to understand other information.
-We remind you that the coordinates of the river mouths are given in the ESM.
+We have modified Figure 1 following your instructions.
+We believe that numbering the river mouths in the figure would make it overcomplicated, and the other information would be difficult to understand.
+The coordinates of the river mouths are given in ESM.

 Line 722: I think it should read by the GAM fit

-We've completely redesigned this Figure and its caption.
+We have completely redesigned this Figure and its caption.

 Line 725: wiggling sounds very informal.
 Is there a more formal way to describe why the dotted lines are needed and what they show?

-We've changed the caption and removed “wiggling”.
+We have changed the caption and removed “wiggling”.

 Line 727: I might be missing it, but I don’t see any information here on substrate (bottom vs algae)